All Episodes

 It's two of the worst anti-Trump spots, and he's trying to get his clients not to see it.

-So he's pointing out, look at that grass, he had the greatest grass you've ever seen in the golf course because all these anti-Trump ads are running.
+He's had the greatest grass you've ever seen on a golf course because all these anti-Trump ads are running.

-But the point he made was though whether it's true or not, but he says more money has been spent savaging him in negative ads than any other candidate.
+But the point he made was, though, whether it's true or not, but he says more money has been spent savaging him in negative ads than any other candidate.

 I go up in the polls.